twilio/starter-python/README.md

 Before you can run this project, you will need to set three system environment variables.
 These are:

 * `TWILIO_ACCOUNT_SID` : Your Twilio "account SID" - it's like your username for the Twilio API.
-This and the auth token (below) can be found [on your account dashboard](https://www.twilio.com/user/account).
+This and the auth token (below) can be found [in the console](https://www.twilio.com/console).
 * `TWILIO_AUTH_TOKEN` : Your Twilio "auth token" - it's your password for the Twilio API.
-This and the account SID (above) can be found [on your account dashboard](https://www.twilio.com/user/account).
+This and the account SID (above) can be found [in the console](https://www.twilio.com/console).
-* `TWILIO_NUMBER` : A Twilio number that you own, that can be used for making calls and sending messages.
-You can find a list of phone numbers you control (and buy another one, if necessary) [in the account portal](https://www.twilio.com/user/account/phone-numbers/incoming).
+* `TWILIO_PHONE_NUMBER` : A Twilio number that you own, that can be used for making calls and sending messages.
+You can find a list of phone numbers you control (and buy another one, if necessary) [in the console](https://www.twilio.com/console/phone-numbers/incoming).

 For Mac and Linux, environment variables can be set by opening a terminal window and typing the following three commands - replace all the characters after the `=` with values from your Twilio account: